-3.272.
+3.266255.
 Preparations should be made by the individual or team (including any external experts) who will be conducting the inspection.
-Furthermore, ilt is generally may be useful to establish a specific special plan for the inspection by and to compilinge a questionnaire and a list of the documents to be reviewed with the authorized party.
+It is generally useful to establish a specific plan for the inspection by compiling a questionnaire and a list of the documents to be reviewed with the authorized party.